ashiq24/BEENE/README.md

       Parameters:
       data: 2D numpy array.
 Each row represents a sample and each column represents a Gene
       batch_var: numpy array.
 For more than two categories, it must be one hot representation of batch labels for each of the samples in the data and must be a dense matrix.
 For two categories, it must be a 1D array of zeros and ones denoting batch association for each samples in the data
       bio_var: numpy array.
 For more than two categories, it must be one hot representation of batch labels for each of the samples in the data and must be a dense matrix.
-For two categories,it must be a 1D array of zeros and ones denoting the biological class for each samples in the data
+For two categories, it must be a 1D array of zeros and ones denoting the biological class for each samples in the data
       seed: int.
 Random state for the split
       """